svc333/overview/glossary/glossary.md

 {: #x9825999}

 A method of sharing network information among peers in which each peer forwards messages to a random selection of the current peers in the network.

+### Gossip Data Dissemination Protocol
+{: #x9829550}

+A protocol for secure, reliable, and scalable communication of information in an network by passing messages among peers.

+### ground truth
+{: #x7736823}

+The set of vetted data, consisting of annotations added by human annotators, that is used to adapt a machine learning model to a particular domain.
+Ground truth is used to train machine learning models, measure model performance (precision and recall), and calculate headroom to decide where to focus development efforts for improving performance.
+Accuracy of ground truth is essential since inaccuracies in the ground truth will correlate to inaccuracies in the components that use it.

 ### GUID
 {: #x2390457}